A New Picture of Illinois’s Past

 Reviewed: Illinois: A History by Richard Jensen J. Jensen.
 W. W. Norton & Co., New York, 1978

-The American Bicentennial of two years ago left little behind it of any lasting value—a few plaques, a souvenir book or two, the odd elm tree planted to commemorate this man's victory or that man's defeat.
+The American Bicentennial in 1976 left little behind it of any lasting value—a few plaques, a souvenir book or two, the odd elm tree planted to commemorate this man's victory or that man's defeat.
 An exception is "The States and the Nation," a series of original histories of the fifty states jointly produced by the publishing firm of W. W. Norton & Company and the American Association for State and Local History.
 One of that series is called Illinois: A History and it was written by a man named Richard J. Jensen, who when he is not busy as professor of history at the University of Illinois' Chicago Circle campus is in charge of Newberry Library's Family and Community History program.

 It is important to sort out what Prof. Jensen's book is and isn't.
 It is not a history in the textbook sense; it is of modest length (barely 200 pages) and it lacks the scope and detail of more encyclopedic works like Robert Howard's 1972 Illinois: A History of the Prairie State.
-It is a book for the layman rather than the scholar; it is uncluttered by footnotes, for instance, and its editors have helpfully included a list of suggested reading for those who finish this book with their appetites for Illinoisiana unappeases.
+It is a book for the layman rather than the scholar; it is uncluttered by footnotes, for instance, and its editors have helpfully included a list of suggested reading for those who finish this book with their appetites for Illinoisiana unsated.
 It is (to use the current annoying phrase) a "good read," at least as far as histories go.
 Finally, it is not just another retelling of an old story but in many ways a brand new story.

 Jensen writes from an unaccustomed perspective, that of the cultural historian.
 Historian Robert Kelley recently explained what that meant to readers of the New York Times.
 "Ethnic identity, religion, styles of life—these figure prominently in the newer histories," Kelley notes, "and they give us a strikingly new picture of the American past."
 Jensen himself explains this new trend in American historiography in his preface.
 "My intention is to get beneath the familiar events and unusual personalities to provide a description of the way ordinary people lived, and an interpretation of what they sought out of life," he says.
 "I will try to explain historical developments as reflections of general attitudes"—nearly the reverse, by the way, of what used to be the usual method, by which attitudes were depicted as the children, not the parents of events.

 As Jensen observes, "History . . . can provide an analytical context for understanding how our present society came to exist, and the process by which one dominant set of values replaces another."
-In the past historians have drawn several such contexts—industrialization, urbanization, the Protestant ethic, liberalism, conservatism, and the like.
-Jensen dismisses these as either too fuzzy, too narrow or too derivative.
+In the past, historians have provided several such contexts, such as industrialization, urbanization, the Protestant ethic, liberalism, conservatism, and the like.
+Jensen dismisses these as either too fuzzy, too narrow, or too derivative.
 Instead, Jensen breaks down these general attitudes—what he calls 'historical patterns of thought about life"—into three different sets of values which he characterizes as "traditional," "modern" and "postmodern."

 The "modernists" came later, in the 1830s and 1840s.
 They were Yankees at first, though they now hail from all parts, their numbers one proof of the success they had in shaping the culture of the state.
 Modernists believe in progress, efficiency, technology, education.
 They have held sway in Illinois for more than century, even since the Civil War (what Jensen calls "the war for modernity") and the accelerated industrialization of the state economy that the war occasioned.
 Indeed, so long-standing is the modernists' dominance that, as Jensen admits, "by the 1970s many of the characteristics associated with the 'modern' outlook . . . were beginning to seem downright old-fashioned."